future-proof-iot/RIOT-fp/events.md

 ## Activities & Related News

+### 28.10.2020: Formal verification of Elliptic Curve Cryptography at ECC 2020
+We participate in [ECC 2020](https://eccworkshop.org/2020/): several RIOT-fp contributors take part in a panel dedicated to formal verification of Elliptic Curve Cryptography.
+Tune in!

 ### 15.09.2020: RIOT Summit 2020
 The yearly meetup for the RIOT community took place online this year.
 Featuring 170 registered participants from 4 continents, a keynote from Andrew S. Tanenbaum, and a variety of talks covering virtually all aspects of IoT, including security.
 In retrospect: you can check out the [slides](https://summit.riot-os.org/2020) of plenary talks & breakout sessions, as well as their [video recordings](https://www.youtube.com/watch?v=t2nhqepSxb4&list=PLDXXQJiSjPKHpZpiPee7OYaJpUmmfV6Nh) on Youtube.